ImAciidz/L4D-Speedrunning/README.md

 # L4D-Speedrunning

-Information about L4D1 & 2 speedrunning
+Information about L4D1 & 2 speedrunning (check the Wiki!!!).

+You can find some campaign cyclers in the Cyclers folder (coming soon depending on when you read this).